NarimeneDakiche/EPredicror/README.md

 # EPredictor

 EPredictor is a project that consists of a tool that does the prediction of community evolution in social networks using classification algorithms.
+EPredictor allows the following functionalities: snapshots segmentation, communities detection, communities evolution identification over time and prediction of their future evolutions.
+Those steps are exectuted by dealing with the link between them, by starting the processus from any step, by importing and exporting all kinds of data and by visualizing results of different methods.

 ## Prediction Process
 The process of predicting the evolution of communities consists of four steps: